‘All In’ Results: Cody Vs. Nick Aldis For The NWA Heavyweight Championship Had 10,000 Fans On Their Feet

 — Jonel (@RadioJNJ) September 2, 2018

 The crowd erupted, and cheers echoed throughout the Sears Centre Arena when the “American Nightmare” won the NWA Heavyweight Championship.
 Cody was crying as he held the title in his hands, the same championship that his dad once wore around his waist.
-Many fans not only saw this bout as a tribute to Dusty Rhodes, but also as a career-making moment for Cody Rhodes.
+Many fans not only saw this match as a tribute to Dusty Rhodes, but also as a career-making moment for Cody Rhodes.

 I have no shame at all in saying I cried.